csolink/csolink-model/docs/FrequencyQualifierMixin.md

 ### Own

  * [frequency qualifier](frequency_qualifier.md)  <sub>OPT</sub>
-    * Description: a qualifier used in a phenotypic association to state how frequent the phenotype is observed in the subject
+    * Description: a qualifier used in a observable association to state how frequent the observability is observed in the subject
     * range: [FrequencyValue](FrequencyValue.md)